UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 vectorizer.fit(players)
 ```

-After fitting this vectorizer on the whole standardized name dataset, we use the fitted vectorizer to transform a subset of standardized names (we'll discuss what this subset is later) and finally we'll get our cosine similarity matrix for that subset.
+After fitting this vectorizer on the whole standardized name dataset, we use the fitted vectorizer to transform a subset of standardized names (we'll discuss what these subsets are later) and finally we'll get our cosine similarity matrix for that subset.

 ```python
 # transform subset using vectorizer fit to whole dataset